IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 ### Resources Created

-The following table lists all resources that are created during the [deployment](#deployment) and indicates which of them are alwasy created and which depend on the `CreateVPC` condition in the CloudFormation template.
+The following table lists all resources that are created during the [deployment](#deployment) and indicates which of them are always created and which depend on the `CreateVPC` condition in the CloudFormation template.

 | Name | Type | Description | Created |
 |:------|:------|:-------------|:--------------|